Open-Attestation/documentation-website/website/docs/appendix/glossary.md

 ### Know Your Customer (KYC)

 The know your customer or know your client (KYC) guidelines in financial services requires that professionals make an effort to verify the identity, suitability, and risks involved with maintaining a business relationship.

+### Decentralized Application (dapp)

+A DApp has its backend code running on a decentralized peer-to-peer network.
+Contrast this with an app where the backend code is running on centralized servers.